 Students are expected to use the calculator in TestNav if taking an online test unless their IEP or 504 plan specifies otherwise.
-Calculators are item based for the computer-based assessment and will be available on specific items.
-Only students with an accommodation may use a hand-held calculator for the entire test.
+Calculators are section based for the computer-based assessment.
+Only students with an accommodation may use a hand-held calculator during the test.

-For grades 3-5, four-function calculators with percentage and square root are allowed for all students on specific items of the mathematics assessment.
-Students may only use a hand-
+For high school mathematics assessments, graphing calculators with functionality consistent with the TI 84 or a similar model are allowed for all students on specific items of the mathematics assessment.
+Students may only use a hand-held graphing calculator throughout the test if they have a documented IEP or 504 accommodation.